-Additionally, the Subcommittee found that the MPD Use of Deadly Force SOP recognizes "the dignity of all people and the value of human life" which are important principles.
+Additionally, the President's Work Group found that the MPD Use of Deadly Force SOP recognizes "the dignity of all people and the value of human life" which are important principles.
 However, other cities' policies utilize stronger language that clarifies an officer's "duty to preserve life."
+For example NYPD's policy includes the language, "The primary duty of all NYPD officers is to protect human life, including the lives of individuals being placed in police custody."
+12